-The District has authorized a short-term extendable commercial paper borrowing program.
-Under this program, the Water System or the Wastewater System may issue commercial paper notes at prevailing interest rates for periods of not more than 120 days from the date of issuance with the option by the District to extend the maturity for another 150 days.
-The program is not supported by any liquidity or revolving credit agreement.

-As of June 30, 2015, \$374,800,000 principal amount of extendable commercial paper notes was outstanding under the District's extendable commercial paper program, consisting of \$359,800,000 of Extendable Municipal Commercial Paper Notes (Water Series) and \$15,000,000 of Extendable Municipal Commercial Paper Notes (Wastewater Series), with an average weighted remaining life to maturity of 43 days.
+Under the extendable municipal commercial paper program, commercial paper may be issued for the Water System or the Wastewater System at prevailing interest rates for periods of not more than 120 days from the date of issuance with the option by the District to extend the maturity for another 150 days.
+The extendable municipal commercial paper program is not supported by any liquidity or revolving credit agreement.
+As of June 30, 2016, \$15,000,000 principal amount of extendable commercial paper notes was outstanding under the District's extendable municipal commercial paper program, consisting of \$0 of Extendable Municipal Commercial Paper Notes (Water Series) and \$15,000,000 of Extendable Municipal Commercial Paper Notes (Wastewater Series), with an average weighted remaining life to maturity of 36.8 days.

 During Fiscal Year 2016, the District authorized a traditional commercial paper program as an additional or alternative short-term borrowing mechanism.
 Commercial paper notes under the traditional commercial paper program may be issued for the Water System ("Commercial Paper Notes (Water Series)") or the Wastewater System ("Commercial Paper Notes (Wastewater Series)") at prevailing interest rates for periods of not more than 270 days from the date of issuance.
 The District has secured liquidity arrangements from various banking institutions in order to provide an additional source of repayment for commercial paper notes issued pursuant to its traditional commercial paper program.
-The District has provided for the issuance of Commercial Paper Notes (Water Series) under its traditional commercial paper program for the purpose of refinancing and retiring all of its \$359,800,000 Extendable Municipal Commercial Paper Notes (Water Series).
-Upon the issuance of such Commercial Paper Notes (Water Series) under the newly established traditional commercial paper program, no Extendable Municipal Commercial Paper Notes (Water Series) will remain outstanding.
+As of

+June 30, 2016, \$359,800,000 principal amount of commercial paper notes was outstanding under the District's traditional commercial paper program, consisting of \$359,800,000 of Commercial Paper Notes (Water Series) and \$0 of Commercial Paper Notes (Wastewater Series), with an average weighted remaining life to maturity of 69 days.

 Short-term indebtedness (including commercial paper notes under either of the above-mentioned programs, and/or other forms of bonds, notes or other evidences of short-term indebtedness, including bank credit) may be issued by the District under the authority of Chapter 7.5 of the Municipal District Act in a maximum aggregate principal amount outstanding at any one time of up to the lesser of either (1) the annual average of the total revenue for the three preceding years or, (2) 25% of the District's outstanding bonds.
-As of June 30, 2015, this limit was determined to be approximately \$522,000,000.